Birds of North Carolina:

 Coastal Plain Permanent resident, with migratory movements; primarily coastal.
 Fairly common breeder around the perimeter of Pamlico Sound; uncommon to fairly common in summer along most of the immediate coastline, but generally uncommon in summer along the southernmost coast.
 In winter, generally common along the southern half of the coast, and variously uncommon to common northward (though can be scarce in severe weather).
 In Tidewater, breeds sparingly in tidal marshes, and it is uncommon to locally fairly common elsewhere in summer; at other seasons, it is uncommon to fairly common, though more frequent over brackish water.
 Farther inland, it is a very rare to rare spring transient and uncommon fall transient, and very rare winter visitor (several records in Dec, but none from Jan to Mar).
 Peak counts: 3,000, Cape Hatteras Point, 29 Nov 1975; 1,000, Bird Shoal near Beaufort, 22 Sep 1973.

 Piedmont Transient.
 Rare spring migrant and uncommon fall migrant at larger lakes and reservoirs, occasionally common after hurricanes in fall.
 Mainly mid-Apr to mid-May, and mid-Jul to early Oct, with scattered records to late Nov.
-Apparently only 3 winter records: 1 at Jordan Lake on 29 Dec 2002, 1 at Brier Creek Reservoir (Wake) on 7 Feb 1993, and one far west at Lake Adger (Polk) on 30 Dec 2020.
+Apparently only four winter records: 1 at Jordan Lake on 29 Dec 2002, 1 at Brier Creek Reservoir (Wake) on 7 Feb 1993, one far west at Lake Adger (Polk) on 30 Dec 2020, and one at Lake Crabtree (Wake) on 19 Feb 2024.
 Peak counts: 200, Shelby, 22 Sep 1989 (after Hurricane Hugo); 75, Jordan Lake, 6-7 Sep 1996.
 This species can easily be confused with Common Tern on inland lakes, especially during hurricanes, and thus numbers of the two species as reported in the literature, especially during and after storms, should be taken with caution.

 Mountains Transient, essentially only in the southern mountains.
 Rare (to occasionally uncommon) in spring, and very rare in fall (the reverse of the pattern in the Piedmont).
 Mostly mid-Apr to mid-May, and scattered (about 9 records) between late Jul and mid-Nov.
 Two at Lake Junaluska (Haywood) on 12 Jul 2022 were rather early for the "fall" season, and four at Ecusta Pond (Transylvania) on 21 Jun 2023 were notable for that month.
 Most records are from Lake Julian (Buncombe).
 Peak counts: 13, Hooper Lane (Henderson), 16 May 2018; 7 on 18 Apr 2003, and 6 on 3 Aug 2002 -- both at Lake Julian.